-- (ii) Sectional financial' implications: in terms of site prelims it is noted that the majority of the 'time' implications above relates to delayed access to the area.
-As such, sub-contractor 'Sectional' time related costs should not have been incurred by Infraco to any great extent, if at all.
-Infraco 'sectional' costs11 are likely to be related to Section A dedicated management resources.
+- (ii) Sectional 'financial' implications: in terms of site prelims it is noted that the majority of the 'time' implications above relates to delayed access to the area.
+As such, sub-contractor 'Sectional' time related costs should not have been incurred by infraco to any great extent, if at all.
+Infraco 'sectional' costs12 are likely to be related to Section A dedicated management resources.
 On that basis, we note the following: - a.
 Lower Limit: Infraco costs 25 weeks; sub-contractor costs 6-10 weeks. - b.
-Upper Limit: Infraco costs 43 weeks; sub-contractor costs 14-18 weeks. - 3.3.2 In terms of the current projected delays to completion of this Section, we note that within the Revision 3 programme Infraco has increased the projected duration of the Depot Building works by approximately 14 weeks.
-No substantiation has been provided by Infraco is respect of same.
-In our opinion no further time should be awarded to Infraco for increased durations until such time as the relevant substantiation is provided.
-This is particularly relevant in light of the current views on potential mitigation and/or acceleration measures12.
-That said, tie should consider when it needs to have the Depot and Test Track complete.
-If, for example, Section 'C' is significantly delayed, there may be little benefit in expediting the Depot completion at additional acceleration cost.
+Upper Limit: Infraco costs 43 weeks; sub-contractor costs 14-18 weeks. - 3.3.3 In terms of the current projected delays to completion of this Section, we note that within the Revision 3 programme Infraco has increased the projected duration of the Depot Building works by approximately 14 weeks.
+No substantiation has been provided by

-11 Overall 'Project' related prolongation costs are reconciled
+12 Overall 'Project' related prolongation costs are reconciled